eenti/CSM---Obol-DVT-Integration/README.md

 This guide will walk you through the process of integrating Obol Distributed Validator Technology (DVT) with the Lido Collaborative Staking Module (CSM).
 Obol DVT provides a decentralized and secure infrastructure for Ethereum staking, enhancing validator performance and security.
 Using this DVT can increase your security, and if you want to run it as a cluster, it will further reduce your 2 ETH bond.

 In this guide, we will run through Obol integration in a cluster of 4 nodes, as we did for operator 69, the first CSM operator to use Obol DVT Technology.
-Obol is also releasing a 1% retroactive consensus fund, which can also be contributed to through CSM using a custom rewards address with a splitter contract.
-Instructions on how to contribute to this will follow.
+For the following guide you will need to gather a group you trust to operate with.
+It is important to note this guide does not outline the use of SAFE multisig wallet and for extra security and practise you should look to use one.

 ## Running a DV as a Group on CSM